AdrienHdz/my-homepage/README.md

 ---

-This homepage is designed based on craftzdog's tutorial  [Source owner](https://www.craftz.dog/)
+This homepage is designed based on craftzdog's tutorial: [Source owner](https://www.craftz.dog/)